joshua-lossner/coherenceism.info/PR_BODY_assistant_rag_upgrade.md

-### Upgrade: Byte → GPT‑5 and RAG Quality Improvements
+### Upgrade: Ivy → GPT‑5 and RAG Quality Improvements

 #### Why
 - Improve answer quality, coherence, and latency with GPT‑5 for chat.